baidu-research/HNN/README.md

 ```
 ./bli_exp.sh
 ```
 to get induction accuracies.
-The experiment follows the "supervised" setup at [MUSE](https://github.com/facebookresearch/MUSE).
-The outputs are logs (`src-tgt.method.log`) and translated words (`src-tgt.method.txt`) stored under `./exp/bli_500K`, where 500K is the vocabulary size for both source and target languages.
+The experiment follows the "supervised" setup at [MUSE](https://github.com/facebookresearch/MUSE), but differs in that we use larger test dictionaries (data/src-tgt.txt).
+The outputs are logs (`src-tgt.method.log`) and translated words (`src-tgt.method.trans`) stored under `./exp/bli_500K`, where 500K is the vocabulary size for both source and target languages.
+In supplementary material, We have also reported results of using a vocabulary of 200K.
+To reproduce that, simply change `V=200000` in `bli_exp.sh`.

 After the jobs are done, we can check how hubness is reduced.
 For example, to check the hubness for Portuguese-to-English task, simply run
 ```